pippinbarr/lets-play-ancient-greek-punishment-chess-edition/process/to-do.md

 - ~~Handle black checkmates white~~
 - ~~Yes I should add a stalemate check even though it should never happen~~

+- Should the king just step off the board on check?
+Is that funnerer?
+What do you do if someone moves onto his square?
+Can he capture white if they play to e8?
+Seems like it might introduce too many complexities having it be dynamic?

 ## Danaids

 - ~~__JUST A SIMPLE RESPAWN ACTUALLY LOOKS QUITE GOOD, NO PARTICULAR NEED TO ANIMATE IN FANCY WAYS?__ Get a basic version of respawning pieces when captured going~~